Tour de France 2020 - Chris Froome: I could have done job for Ineos Grenadiers

 Dave Brailsford made headlines a week before the start of the Tour when former champions Froome and Thomas were left out of the Ineos team, which instead focused in on sole leader Egan Bernal and a support unit headed up by 2019 Giro winner Richard Carapaz.

-Thomas and Froome are both racing at Tirreno-Adriatico and are lined up for the Giro and Vuelta respectively, but questions have been asked as to whether, with Bernal 59 seconds down on GC and seemingly unable to rein in Primoz Roglic and his dominant Jumbo-Visma side, whether Ineos are missing the experience of two former winners of the yellow jersey.
+Thomas and Froome are both racing at Tirreno-Adriatico and are lined up for the Giro and Vuelta respectively, but questions have been asked as to whether, with Bernal effectively out of GC contention and seemingly unable to rein in Primoz Roglic and his dominant Jumbo-Visma side, Ineos are missing the experience of two former winners of the yellow jersey.

-Wiggins on the tactic Ineos will use to try and catapult Bernal to victory
+Froome would have been ‘more than happy’ to help Bernal at Tour

-Speaking to Eurosport’s Orla Chennaoui, Froome said he felt he could have done a job at the Tour.
+Speaking to Eurosport’s Orla Chennaoui ahead of Stage 15, where Bernal unravelled to end his hopes of retaining the yellow jersey, Froome said he felt he could have done a job at the Tour.
 Asked if it was more of a team decision and whether he was ready to race, Froome replied:

 "Yes, definitely.
 I think I could have played a role but the team decided that was not going to be the best thing for them and for myself personally.